-- You know where things are, how to get there and what to do!
+- You know where things are, how to get there, and what to do!

-But if you don’t have a preference on a location and you’d rather I decide or if you’re from out of town, I’ve complied a brief list of locations around Tacoma with photos and descriptions to help you decide where you want to tell your story.
+But if you don’t have a preference on a location and you’d rather I decide or if you’re from out of town, I’ve compiled a brief list of locations around Tacoma with photos and descriptions to help you decide where you want to tell your story.
 Keep in mind that we are not limited to these locations!
-I’m willing and able to shoot almost anywhere!
+I’m willing and able to shoot anywhere!
 The only thing that may limit us is admission, fees or photography permits such as conservatories or private gardens.

 Point Defiance Park, Tacoma